mrbusche/backseatfan.com/_posts/2015-01-23-blake-griffin-grabs-trainers-head-for-you-know.md

   </p>

   <p>
-    Blake just wanted a little love&#8230;
+    Blake just wanted a little love?
   </p>

   <p>
   </p>

   <p>
-    The best is the announcers are trying to comment on the ice going on his knee&#8230; and &#8220;OH no don't do that!&#8221;
+    The best is the announcers are trying to comment on the ice going on his knee? and "OH no don't do that!"
   </p>
 </div>